circuitdojo/zephyr-tools/README.md

 Here are some of the tasks needed to be completed for this project:

+- [ ] Disable auto logging to file
 - [ ] Reinstall dependencies if manifest differs from what's installed
 - [ ] Creating a new project from scratch/template
 - [ ] CI/CD